treee111/wahooMapsCreator/docs/USAGE.md

 - for Malta, download new maps if existing maps are older than 100 days and process files even if files exist
   - `python -m wahoomc cli -co malta -md 100 -fp`
 - for Germany, download and process whole tiles which involves other countries than the given
-  - `python -m wahoomc cli -co germany -bc`
+  - `python -m wahoomc cli -co germany`
 - to create maps for only one tile
   - `python -m wahoomc cli -xy 134/88`
 - for multiple tiles